joshiemoore/snakeware/README.md

 ```
 5. Wait for it to load.
 6. You will be be taken to a Python environment/shell.

+### VirtualBox

+To run snakeware on VirtualBox:

+1. [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+Supports Linux, macOS, and Windows.
+2. Open and create a new virtual machine with `Type: Linux` and `Version: Other Linux (64-bit)`.
+3. Set virtual hard disk size and RAM (recommended 2GB) to your liking.
+4. After snakeware VM is created, open vm settings, go to `Storage`.
+5. Click small disk icon next to `Controller: IDE`, then `Add`.
+6. Add `snakeware.iso` and click `Choose`
+7. Go to `Display` and set `Graphics Controller: ` to `VBoxVGA`
+8. Click `Okay` and then `Start` to run VM.
+9. You will be loaded into a Python environment/shell.

+### Launching snakewm

+To load snakewm from Python shell:

-7. Launch snakewm with either of the following Python commands:
+1. Launch snakewm with either of the following Python commands:
 ```
 >>> snakewm
 ```